sudorandom/kmcd.dev/content/posts/2023-08-12_how_i_learned_to_code/index.md

 +++
 categories = ["programming"]
 date = "2023-08-12"
-description = "This is a small post that discusses how I learned computer programming" cover = "/posts/how-i-learned-to-code/thumbnail.jpg" images = ["/posts/how-i-learned-to-code/thumbnail.jpg"] featured = "thumbnail.jpg"
+description = "This is a small post that discusses how I learned computer programming, from cheating at calculator games to anime fan site to a handmade content management system." cover = "/posts/how-i-learned-to-code/thumbnail.jpg" images = ["/posts/how-i-learned-to-code/thumbnail.jpg"] featured = "thumbnail.jpg"